 8. Who is required to make a report to the UWF EEO Office if one becomes aware of possible discrimination, harassment, or sexual violence in violation of the University’s anti-discrimination policy?

-Generally, all persons on campus should make a report to the EEO Office if they know or have reason to believe that discrimination, harassment, or sexual violence has occurred in violation of the University’s anti-discrimination policy (UWF P-13.08-03/17 & P-14.02-02/15).
+Generally, all persons on campus should make a report to the EEO Office if they know or have reason to believe that discrimination, harassment, or sexual violence has occurred in violation of the University’s anti-discrimination policies (UWF P-13, Prohibition of Discrimination, Harassment and Retaliation, and P-14, Sexual Harassment and Misconduct).
 Administrators and supervisors must report whenever they have knowledge of any potential discrimination, harassment, or sexual violence whether or not it relates to their area of supervisory responsibility.

 9. What privacy considerations do I need to take into account if my department or division sends, provides, or discloses personal information (student, employees, research subjects, etc.) to a third party vendor or other collaborator?

 FERPA is a longstanding law that generally prevents the disclosure of student information except under certain circumstances.
 FERPA does not require disclosure in most circumstances, but may permit it.
-The Office of the General Counsel has available a FERPA Release Authorization Form that can be found at: https://uwf.edu/offices/general-counsel/office-of-general-counsel/legal-forms/release-forms/
+For additional information about FERPA, visit https://uwf.edu/offices/registrar/ferpa-and-student-records/ferpa/.

 10. Who has the authority to sign contracts on behalf of the University?